What Is OEKO-TEX and Does It Really Matter?

 • Environmentally Friendly Production - Covering wastewater treatment, carbon emissions, no hazardous chemicals, use of renewable energy, and recycling of textile waste.

-• Fair Working Conditions - No child labor, worker health and safety protection, fair wage.
+• Fair Working Conditions - No child labor, worker health and safety protection, fair wages.

 Other Types